ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 ### Wrapping up

-In this section you learned the **native FreeBSD way** to automate work with portable scripts that run on any clean FreeBSD install.
+In this section, you learned the **native FreeBSD way** to automate work with portable scripts that run on any clean FreeBSD install.
 You can now write small programs with `/bin/sh`, handle arguments, test conditions, loop through files, define functions, use temporary files safely, and debug issues with simple tools.
 In your driver journey, scripts will help you repeat tests, gather logs, and package builds reliably.

-But remember: you don't need to memorize every construct or command option.
+Before we move on, a reminder: you do not need to memorise every construct or command option.
 Part of being productive in UNIX is knowing where to **find the right information at the right time**.
-Every developer, from beginner to expert, constantly looks up man pages, handbooks, and online resources.

-That's exactly what we'll cover next.
-In the following section, you'll learn how to use FreeBSD's built-in documentation, the famous FreeBSD Handbook, and the community around the project.
-These resources will become your companions as you continue your journey into device driver development.
+In the next section, we will tighten the screws on **portability** itself, looking at subtle differences between shells, the habits that keep scripts robust across systems, and how to choose features that will not surprise you later.

 ## Shell Portability: Handling Edge Cases and bash vs sh